 How to claim your Spark tokens - A step-by-step guide

-1. You need to prepare a new Ethereum wallet inside Edge to be used only for the claim; this way you will no risk your funds when you will need to import the private key in a future Spark wallet.
+1. You need to prepare a new Ethereum wallet inside Edge to be used only for the claim; this way you will not risk your funds when you need to import the private key in a future Spark wallet.

 Open Edge Wallet, Create a new Ethereum wallet and give it a recognizable name.

 Open your New Ethereum wallet, click Request, share the public address to yourself via mail, copy and paste it on a note pad on your PC.

 2. Now you need the Private Key of your XRP wallet containing your balance.